MathildeJ/Fantasy_Bakes/README.md

 ### Remove the UI

 Finally, we wanted to completely strip everything down to co-browsing.
 By default, Surfly provides more tools and features than our example application needs.
-In fact, we are only interested in the co-browsing functionality and, ideally, we wish for Surfly to be completly invisible on our website.
+In fact, we're only interested in the co-browsing functionality and, ideally, we wish for Surfly to be completly invisible on our website.

-Fortunately, there is an option which removes the Surfly user interface (UI) and therefore allows us to use our own custom elements to control the appearance and feel of the sessions:
+Fortunately, there's an option which removes the Surfly user interface (UI) and therefore allows us to use our own custom elements to control the appearance and feel of the sessions:
 ``` javascript
 ui_off: true, // make Surfly invisible
 ```